warashibetrader/warashibetrader.github.io/_posts/2022-02-25-feature-list.md

 2. Invoices and receipts are end-to-end encrypted and hence entirely private.

-3. Merchants have the option to cryptographically sign invoices to give the customer peace of mind.
-At the other end, receipts are always signed to give the merchant peace of mind (by fixing the terms of the transaction).
+3. Merchants have the option to cryptographically sign invoices to give the customer additional peace of mind.
+At the other end, receipts are always signed, fixing the terms of the transaction to give the merchant additional peace of mind.

 #### Distribution and usability